 (7) Scan tool .

 (H) The following items are required beginning January 1, 1998 when U.S. EPA's phase-in specifications are upgraded:

 (I) If the director deems it necessary and upon reasonable written notice, additions or deletions of waiver repair facility equipment may be required.

-(J) The owner or operator of each licensed waiver repair facility shall display the official sign issued to it, by the director.
-The official waiver repair facility sign shall be displayed in full view of the public and shall not be altered in any way.
-The sign shall remain the property of the Ohio EPA and, upon discontinuance as a waiver repair facility, shall be surrendered by the licensee to an authorized representative of the Ohio EPA when so ordered by the director.
+(J) The owner or operator of each certified waiver repair facility shall display the official sign issued by the director.
+The official certified waiver repair facility sign shall be displayed in full view of the public and shall not be altered in any way.

-(2) Upon notice of a change of a facility owner or location, the director shall issue a license under the subsequent facility name, owner, or location, provided the facility meets or continues to meet the minimum criteria as a waiver repair facility.
+(K) Each certified waiver repair facility shall contact the director at least thirty days prior to a change of ownership, business name, or location.
+Upon notice of a change of a facility owner or location, the director shall issue a certificate under the subsequent facility name, owner, or location, provided the facility meets or continues to meet the minimum criteria as a certified waiver repair facility.